 679 Farmington Avenue, West Hartford, CT 06119

-The concert is free admission – donations welcome in any amount.
+The concert is free admission, donations accepted in any amount.
 Checks payable to Music at the Red Door or click here to donate online.

 Learn more about St. John’s famed Austin pipe organ.